fchagua/finHelp/README.md

 Created API endpoint to delete a current stock from database (DELETE API endpoint)

 Always try to create a new dto for the task at hand (POST, PUT) because it will help structure requests and modify code in the future

+Async code can allow the program to do multiple tasks at the same time